Atrazine: Carcinogenicity

-In 2007, the EPA said, "studies thus far suggest that atrazine is an endocrine disruptor".
-The implications for children's health are related to effects during pregnancy and during sexual development, though few studies are available.
-In people, risks for preterm delivery and intrauterine growth retardation have been associated with exposure.
-Atrazine exposure has been shown to result in delays or changes in pubertal development in female rats; conflicting results have been observed in males.
-Male rats exposed via milk from orally exposed mothers exhibited higher levels of prostate inflammation as adults; immune effects have also been seen in male rats exposed in utero or while nursing.
-EPA opened a new review in 2009 that concluded that "the agency's scientific bases for its regulation of atrazine are robust and ensure prevention of exposure levels that could lead to reproductive effects in humans."
-Deborah A. Cory-Slechta, a professor at the University of Rochester in New York has said in 2014, "The way the E.P.A. tests chemicals can vastly underestimate risks."
-She has studied atrazine's effects on the brain and serves on the E.P.A.'s science advisory board.
-She further stated, "There's still a huge amount we don't know about atrazine."

-A Natural Resources Defense Council report from 2009 said that the EPA is ignoring atrazine contamination in surface and drinking water in the central United States.

-"There was no consistent evidence of an association between atrazine use and any cancer site".
-The study tracked 57,310 licensed pesticide applicators over 13 years.
+In 2025, IARC updated the classification of atrazine to be "probably carcinogenic to humans" (Group 2A).
+A 2011 study that tracked 57,310 licensed American pesticide applicators over 13 years concluded that "there was no consistent evidence of an association between atrazine use and any cancer site".

+General reproductive health

+Studies suggest it is an endocrine disruptor, an agent that can alter the natural hormonal system.

+Some studies have been complicated by poor reproducibility conflicts of interest, and accusations of retribution.

+The U.S. EPA's Scientific Advisory Panel examined relevant studies and concluded in 2010, "atrazine does not adversely affect amphibian gonadal development based on a review of laboratory and field studies".
+It recommended proper study design for further investigation.
+As required by the EPA, two experiments were conducted under Good Laboratory Practices (GLP) and were inspected by EPA and German regulatory authorities, concluding 2009 that "long-term exposure of larval X. laevis to atrazine at concentrations ranging from 0.01 to 100 μg/L does not affect growth, larval development, or sexual differentiation".

+Atrazine may affect reproduction of minnows.

 A 2011 review of the mammalian reproductive toxicology of atrazine jointly conducted by the World Health Organization and the Food and Agriculture Organization of the United Nations concluded that atrazine was not teratogenic.
 Reproductive effects in rats and rabbits were only seen at doses that were toxic to the mother.
 Observed adverse effects in rats included fetal resorption in rates (at doses ≥50 mg/kg per day), delays in sexual development in female rats (at doses ≥30 mg/kg per day), and decreased birth weight (at doses ≥3.6 mg/kg per day).

 A 2014 systematic review, funded by atrazine manufacturer Syngenta, assessed its relation to reproductive health problems.
 The authors concluded that the quality of most studies was poor and without good quality data, the results were difficult to assess, though it was noted that no single category of negative pregnancy outcome was found consistently across studies.
 The authors concluded that a causal link between atrazine and adverse pregnancy outcomes was not warranted due to the poor quality of the data and the lack of robust findings across studies.
 Syngenta was not involved in the design, collection, management, analysis, or interpretation of the data and did not participate in the preparation of the manuscript.